When Do Appliances At Home Depot Go On Sale? (Don’t Miss These Dates!)

 Think of it this way: buying a refrigerator in December versus buying it during a Memorial Day sale could mean a difference of hundreds of dollars.

 According to a report by Consumer Reports, you can save up to 40% on appliances by shopping during specific sale periods.
-That’s a huge chunk of change!

 I once helped a friend furnish her entire kitchen by taking advantage of Home Depot’s Black Friday deals.
-She saved over $1,500, which she then used to remodel her bathroom!

 The key is to be patient, do your research, and strike when the iron (or the oven!) is hot.